sirixdb/sirixdb.github.io/rest-api.md

 6. Make sure `access-type` is set to `confidential`
 7. Go to `Credentials` tab
 8. Put the `client secret` into the SirixDB HTTP-Server [configuration file]( https://raw.githubusercontent.com/sirixdb/sirix/master/bundles/sirix-rest-api/src/main/resources/sirix-conf.json).
 Change the value of "client.secret" to whatever Keycloak set up.
-9. Change `localhost` to `keycloak` in the SirixDB HTTP-Server [configuration file]( https://raw.githubusercontent.com/sirixdb/sirix/master/bundles/sirix-rest-api/src/main/resources/sirix-conf.json)
-10. Regarding Keycloak the `direct access` grant on the settings tab must be `enabled`.
+9. Regarding Keycloak the `direct access` grant on the settings tab must be `enabled`.
-11. Our (user-/group-)roles are "create" to allow creating databases/resources, "view" to allow to query database resources, "modify" to modify a database resource and "delete" to allow deletion thereof.
+10. Our (user-/group-)roles are "create" to allow creating databases/resources, "view" to allow to query database resources, "modify" to modify a database resource and "delete" to allow deletion thereof.
 You can also assign `${databaseName}-` prefixed roles.

 ### Start SirixDB HTTP-Server Keycloak-Container using docker-compose
-This first creates a local SirixDB HTTP-Server image and then starts the Docker container.
-Thus it'll need some time to download the dependencies.
+The following command will start the docker container

 1. `sudo docker-compose up -d server`